remov-b4-flight/EvalFocus.lrplugin/README.md

 ## Use
 Select Photos and Select Lightroom menu Library->Plugin Extra->Evalfocus->evaluate
 results are appeared as custom metadata 'Value' as string-nized number.
-And Added 'reject' flag that 'Value' below from plugin setting 'Autoreject' value.
+And Added 'reject' flag and blue label that 'Value' below from plugin setting 'Autoreject' value.
 ## Disclaimer
 The developers shall not be held liable for any damages arising from the use of this software.
 Use it at your own risk.